-The following are chosen by the Awards Committee from applications submitted by the students.
+Recipients of the following are selected by the Awards Committee, from applications submitted by the students.
 Information and applications are available online at the Faculty's website in the spring of each year: www.kinesiology.utoronto.ca.
-To be eligible for an award, a student must be carrying a full load of academic, IPE, practicum and ODP courses for the year of consideration, and a minimum annual GPA of at least 2.5.
+To be eligible for an award, a student must be carrying a full load of academic, practicum and ODP courses for the year of consideration, and a minimum annual GPA of at least 2.5.